Author: José Carlos Gonzáles Tanaka

 Suggested next experiments

-To strengthen the blog, consider adding:
+To strengthen the strategy, consider adding:

 - multiple FX pairs (EURUSD, GBPUSD, USDJPY),